Bennett-Lynch/Markov/README.md

 # Markov
-A program that allows the user to parse MIDI text files and randomly compose new MIDI text files through the use of a Markov chain algorithm.
+Parse MIDI text files and randomly compose new pieces through the use of a Markov chain algorithm.

 ![alt tag](http://i.imgur.com/PQFLiFb.png)